Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 2. Editing

 While you are building a new custom report, or when you click on the Edit button to change an existing custom report you built previouslythen you will see that the report shows the status as Editing.
-Once you make changes to the custom report such as adding or deleting an element then you can Publish the changes.
+Once you make changes to the custom report, such as adding or deleting an element,t then you can Publish the changes.

-Note: while building or amending a custom report, if you click away from the Reports tab in Deputy or close the browser before you click Publish, then any work you have done to build that report in this session will not be saved.
+Note: while building or amending a custom report, if you click away from the Reports tab in Deputy or close the browser before you click Publish, then any work you have done to build that report in this session may be saved.

 Adding elements to build a report

-In the Editing state of the report we can use the Add new element tab to start adding elements to the custom report.
+In the Editing state of the report we can use the toolbar at the bottom of the screen to start adding elements to the custom report.

 As introduced earlier there are three elements to building reports.